PharrellLiu/some-leetcode-solutions/README.md

 It is just a collection for myself, so don't take it seriously, it may have some issues, and the solutions may not be the best.
 If you learn something from it, that would be good, if not, terrific!
 As you have understood all of these!

-If you find any issue or a better solution, and wanna to issue me, please.
+If you find any issue or a better solution and wanna issue me, please.

-Anyway, god bless you, and god bless me to get a good job (LOL).
+Anyway, God bless you, and God bless me to get a good job (LOL).